 - Add curry paste and cook stirring for 2 mins.

-- Add the carrots.
+- Add the carrots and cauliflower.

 - Stir in coconut milk, stock and pureed mango.